bengrunfeld/study-notes/cheesemaking/1_cheese_science.md

 `Starter culture` gets the process going, but `ripening culture` are the bacteria, molds and yeasts that are added during aging and ripening.

-An example of ripening culture is the white mold that produces Camembert and Brie.
+An example of ripening culture is the white mold that produces `Camembert` and `Brie`.

 NSLAB also serve as secondary ripening cultures, especially in raw-milk cheeses.